vaniavsniegy/NCKUxWISTRON/README.md

 You are welcome to browse, fork, or clone this repository for **personal learning and reference only**.
 If you adapt any part of this code for your own project, please ensure you fully understand and test it in your own environment.

----

-## License

-Please refer to the [LICENSE](./LICENSE) file if present.
-If no license is specified, all rights are reserved and the code should be treated as proprietary.

----

 *Last updated: April 2026*